 When you’re sweating it out in the summer, the last thing you want to do is turn on the stove and make an elaborate dinner.
-We’ve whipped up a list of our favorite easy summer meals that don’t involve cooking, from refreshing salads to colorful summer rolls to simple crockpot meals.
-Read on to get your fill of stove-free dinner ideas.
+We’ve whipped up a list of our favorite summer meals that don’t involve cooking, from refreshing salads and cold dinners to simple Crock Pot meals.
+Read on to get your fill of no-cook dinner ideas.

 Easy Summer Corn Salad